NotBlue-Dev/NotBlue-Dev/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning javascript
-- 👯 I already know : Html, CSS
+- 👯 I already know : Html, CSS, Python
 - 📫 How to reach me: NotBlue ☭#9114
-- ⚡ Fun fact: I am a high school student

 ## Statistics